 When contacting Axis support, please be sure to provide a valid Server Report with your query.
 The Access Log is automatically included in the server report.

-Information

-The Server Report and Parameter List help when troubleshooting a problem or when contacting the Axis support web.
+Information - the Server Report and Parameter List may prove useful when troubleshooting a problem or when contacting the Axis support web.